annosubmission/annonymous-GRC/index.md

 #### Results
- We conduct extensive experiments on more than **ten** representative Transformer networks from both vision and language tasks, includ14 ing long range arena, image classification, object detection, instance segmentation, and machine translation.
+ We conduct extensive experiments on more than **ten** representative Transformer networks from both vision and language tasks, including long range arena, image classification, object detection, instance segmentation, and machine translation.
 The results demonstrate that our approach significantly improves performance of recent Transformers.